 What kind of error is: Internal Exception: java.io.ioexception

-Simply put it is a connection error, where the computer you are on is trying to establish a connection to the Minecraft server you have chosen and that connection gets interupted while traveling between the server and your computer.
+Simply put it is an internet connection error.
+Your computer is trying to establish a connection to the Minecraft server you have chosen and that connection gets interrupted while traveling between the server and your computer.

 What is the solution to this error?

 Let’s start solving this problem with some basic solutions that work for almost any error.
-Don’t skip these unless you have already tried them, because these are the simplest solutions that take the least amount of time!
+Do not skip these unless you have already tried them, because these are the simplest solutions that take the least amount of time!

 - Restart Minecraft.